About the College

 The mission of the College of Education at Penn State is to deepen and extend knowledge about the formation and utilization of human capabilities.
 This broad and exciting mission permits us to focus on teaching and learning in many different content areas and with learners of many different ages, ranging from early childhood to adults.
 Our interest in the utilization of human capabilities connects us with many fields such as rehabilitation and human services and workforce education and development.

-The College of Education educator preparation program is currently NCATE accredited and is seeking accreditation by the Council for the Accreditation of Education Preparation (CAEP) and will receive its advanced level accreditation decision in Fall 2022.
+The College of Education educator preparation program is currently accredited at the Initial Level by the Council for the Accreditation of Education Preparation (CAEP) and will receive its advanced level accreditation decision in Fall 2022.
 The next full CAEP review will be Fall 2026.
 CAEP advances excellence in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning.

 Departments and Schools